26 Best Things to do in Juneau Alaska

 Walking tours begin with a guided walk through the landscaped gardens.
 In addition to the immaculately manicured flowers and gardens, there is a resident eagle nest on the property.

-Then hop onboard a shuttle tour of the 50-acre property.
+Then, hop on a shuttle tour of the 50-acre property.
 The untouched rainforest is preserved in its natural state.
 Along the tour, you will stop at several points of interest, including Mendenhall Valley, Gastineau Channel, and the Chilkat Mountains.

 Sealaska Heritage

 The Sealaska Heritage Institute is a must-see for art lovers.
-This non-profit group’s mission is to promote and share Southeast Alaskan Native culture.
+This non-profit group aims to promote and share Southeast Alaskan Native culture.

 The Sealaska Heritage Institute Collections include art objects, books, manuscript papers, photographs, and recordings, with stories of the Tlingit, Haida, and Tsimshian Peoples.